alexcolls/calculator3000/readme.md

 yarn
 ```

-You can use 'npm i' instead.
+You can use ' npm i ' instead.

 ### Compiles and hot-reloads for development